Terracotta-OSS/terracotta-newrelic-plugin/README.md

 Terracotta New Relic Plugin
 ========================================

-This plugin is *not* officially supported by Terracotta, and has been so far tested with Terracotta EE 3.7.x version.
+This plugin is _not officially supported by Terracotta_, and has been so far tested with Terracotta EE 3.7.x version.

 Prerequisites
 -------------